linrock/chess-puzzle-maker/README.md

 considered by the chess engine.

-## Examples
+## Example commands

 To scan a PGN for positions that might be candidate puzzles without investigating any of the positions:

 `./make_puzzles.py --scan-only --pgn games.pgn`

-To start at the n-th PGN in a file:
+To start at the n-th PGN in a PGN file with lots of games:

 `./make_puzzles.py --start-index 1234 --pgn games.pgn`